cmgerber/PLOS_Cloud_Explorer/README.md

 # PLOS Cloud Explorer

 ## Problem Statement
 The open access (OA) publishing movement promises to enrich the public domain with knowledge and scholarship previously confined to restricted-access journals.
-Despite the major potential benefits of OA, and of the internet in general, to the public understanding of science, academic journals are still largely inaccessible on a cultural level.
+Despite the major potential benefits of OA to the public understanding of science, academic journals are still largely inaccessible on a cultural level.
 Here we focus on the challenge of getting a summary-level picture of a particular area of research.
 Our goal is to create an experience that allows both researchers and curious members of the general public to explore research trends and interactions between research topics.
 We are not aware of any current interactive tool that facilitates such interactions.

 ## Data